Let Them Eat Pie

 "Let Them Eat Pie" is the ninth episode of the fourth season and 75th episode overall from the Fox series Gotham.
 The show is itself based on the characters created by DC Comics set in the Batman mythology.
 The episode was written by consulting producer Iturri Sosa on his writing debut and directed by Nathan Hope.
 It was first broadcast on November 16, 2017.

 In the episode, the newly appointed GCPD Captain Gordon and the task force continue the manhunt for Professor Pyg, who has now killed homeless people and served them as "meat pies" he plans to use at Sofia Falcone's fundraising event.
-Cobblepot begins to doubt Sofia's true intentions and is paranoid after finding Gordon as the new Captain.
+Oswald Cobblepot begins to doubt Sofia's true intentions and is paranoid after finding Gordon as the new Captain.
 Also, Alfred gets angered at Bruce's new behavior.

 The episode received positive reviews from critics, who praised Cerveris' performance, Bruce's character development as well as Gordon and Pyg's fight.